 Exactly what is an heirloom apple?

 There is no definitive definition, though most people define an heirloom apple as a variety that can be dated to the period of time that pre-dates refrigerated rail cars.
-Many of the varieties that were grown and sold in the United States into the mid 1940’s are now threatened or extinct, in fact, one variety (Red Delicious) accounts for 41% of the entire domestic crop.
+Many of the varieties that were grown and sold in the United States into the mid 1940’s are now threatened or extinct.
+For 50 years the Red Delicious apple was the most widely grown variety in the United States, but that was taken over in 2018 by the Gala.

 All is not lost, however, as many growers are re-discovering these old and flavorful varieties and have begun selling them directly to consumers at the thousands of farmers markets being held nationwide.
 In fact, this direct selling model has seen double digit growth.